Free Meal Programs

 USDA National Summer Meal Site Finder (Map)

 Our Summer Food Program offers free, nutritionally balanced meals during the Summer months at our community centers along with other various locations.
 (Dates and times can vary.)
-Last Summer, over 630,000 meals were served at over 230 locations in the Columbus area.
+Last Summer, more than 472,000 meals were served at over 230 locations in the Columbus area.
 These meals are served to anyone between the ages of 1-18.
 Meals are also available for anyone ages 18-21 who have been determined by a state or local public educational agency to be mentally or physically disabled and involved in an independent education program.
 Our (downloadable) Summer Food information can be found here: English, Spanish & Somali.

 2019 Summer Food Service Program Overview (COMING SOON)